Detecting Road Obstacles by Erasing Them: Experiments

 \subsection{Comparative Results}

 We tested two versions of our method, one that operates on the road area given in the ground truth and the other on the drivable area segmented by the network of~\cite{Zhao17b}.
-They are referred to as ``Ours road ground truth" and ``Ours road segmentation", respectively, in Table~\ref{table:results_AP}.
+They are referred to as ``Ours road ground truth" and ``Ours road segmentation", respectively, in \Cref{table:results_segme}.
+A qualitative comparison and further examples of our method's outputs are shown in Fig.~\ref{fig:outputs_qualitative_comparison} and Fig.~\ref{fig:outputs_qualitative}, respectively.

-Both versions of our method outperform all others in terms Average Precision (AP), the primary metric in~\cite{Blum19}, on both datasets.
-The same is true for the FPR$_{95}$, the secondary metric, except for ``Ours road segmentation" on the test set of Fishyscapes for which our FPR score is abysmal.
-Note, however, that the score using the ground truth is excellent.
+Our method outperform all others in terms average instance $F_1$, the primary instance metric in~\cite{Chan21b}, on both datasets.
+As for pixel Average Precision (AP), it outperforms baselines on the Lost and Found dataset.
+On RoadObstacles21 only two methods, SynBoost and Entropy Maximization, achieve a better AP.
+The `Ours road segmentation" variant achieves an abysmal score of the FPR$_{95}$ secondary pixel metric on Lost and Found but the score using the ground truth is excellent.
 This points to the cause of the problem: The segmentation algorithm we use only found a part of the drivable area and, since we only look for obstacles there, we missed all those that were elsewhere, making it impossible to reach a 95\% TPR in some of the images.
 Fig.~\ref{fig:obstacle_outside_road} illustrates this problem.
 Nevertheless, even in this situation, safety is maintained because the vehicle controller will only drive within the predicted road space.
 Hence, obstacles outside of it do not pose a risk of collision.
-Furthermore, as evidenced by the excellent results of ``Ours road ground truth", this problem will gradually fade away as road boundary detection algorithms improve.
+Furthermore, as evidenced by the good results of ``Ours road ground truth", this problem will gradually fade away as road boundary detection algorithms improve.

+While most methods including ours use solely the Cityscapes dataset for training, some others~\cite{Chan21a} sample the objects injected as synthetic obstacles from other datasets, such as COCO or ImageNet-1k.
+This strategy works well for some obstacle types, particularly the distinct and colorful ones in the {\it RoadObstacles21} set, but falls short in the {\it Fishyscapes} set.
+In other words, extending the original dataset with others is effective if the test obstacles are similar to the ones in the additional dataset but does not necessarily promote generalization.